Howard Talbot

-Howard Munkittrick, better known as Howard Talbot (9 March 1865 – 12 September 1928), was an American-born, English-raised conductor and composer of Irish descent.
+Howard Munkittrick, better known as Howard Talbot (9 March 1865 – 12 September 1928), was an American-born, English-raised composer and conductor of Irish descent.
 He was best known for writing the music to several hit Edwardian musical comedies, including A Chinese Honeymoon, The Arcadians and The Boy, as well as a number of other successful British musicals during the first two decades of the 20th century.

 Life and career

 Of Irish descent, Talbot was born in America in Yonkers, New York, but moved to London at the age of four.
 His parents were Alexander Munkittrick (1810–1892) and his wife, Margaret.
 Originally planning to enter the medical profession, he studied at King's College London but switched to music and pursued a musical education at the Royal College of Music.
 There he studied under Sir Hubert Parry, Sir Frederick Bridge and Sir Walter Parratt.
 For some years, although Talbot had had works staged by amateurs in Hunstanton, Oxford and King's Lynn, professionally he only succeeded in having a few of his individual songs performed in other people's productions.
 After a marriage which ended in divorce, he was married in 1910 to Dorothy Maud Cross, the daughter of St Mary Magdalene Church, Sandringham organist Arthur Harry Cross.
 The couple produced four daughters.